FACSAT-1

 FACSAT-1 is the second Colombian-made satellite sent to orbit, and the first on behalf of the Colombian Air Force.

 Characteristics

 FACSAT-1 is a nanosatellite, capable of taking images with a resolution of 30 meters per pixel.

 Manufacture

 The contract to manufacture FACSAT-1 was awarded to GomSpace A/S in 2014.

-Launch
+Mission

-FACSAT-1 was launched on November 29, 2018 at 04:15 UTC in the PSLV-C43 rocket of the Indian Space Agency (ISRO).
+FACSAT-1 was launched on November 29, 2018, at 04:15 UTC in the PSLV-C43 rocket of the Indian Space Agency (ISRO).
+It decayed from orbit on 3 June 2023.